Sea Level Rise & Climate Adaptation

-Sidney’s Interim Flood Construction Level Policy is a first step toward ensuring that new buildings are built with future water levels in mind.
-This will guide construction and development in lower-lying areas of the Town until further steps are taken by the Provincial Government regarding the proposed amendments to the Flood Hazard Area Land Use Management Guidelines.
+The Interim Flood Construction Level Policy will act as a guide for new construction and development in lower-lying areas of the Town until further steps are taken by the Provincial Government regarding the proposed amendments to the Flood Hazard Area Land Use Management Guidelines.

-Council has identified the development of a Sea Level Rise Plan and an Environmental Sustainability Strategy as key strategic priorities for the year 2018.
-In the meantime, staff will continue to work with the CRD and other local governments when opportunities arise to prepare for more detailed planning in 2018, and will report to Council with updates from the CRD and Province as more information is available.
+Council has identified the development of a Sea Level Rise Plan and an Environmental Sustainability Strategy as key strategic priorities for the year 2021.
+In the meantime, staff will continue to work with the CRD and other local governments when opportunities arise to prepare for more detailed planning in 2021, and will report to Council with updates from the CRD and Province as more information is available.